CarissaHluchan/flashcards/README.md

 # FlashCards

 ## Abstract:
 FlashCards is a trivia quiz game I built using JavaScript in Visual Studio Code.
 Once cloned down to a local machine a user can play the game from their terminal.
 The game consists of multiple-choice questions around coding concepts.
-The user is presented with 3 possible answers and chooses 1-3 options for their guess.
+The user is presented with 3 possible answers and chooses 1-3 option for their guess.
 The game then prints whether or not their guess was correct and calculates a percentage of correct guesses.
 There are 30 questions in the gameplay.

 ## Installation Instructions:
 Follow these steps: